mgmonteiro/CUDA-crystal_surface/README.md

 a

-x.xxxxx y.yyyyy z.zzzzz
+X1 x.xxxxx y.yyyyy z.zzzzz

-x.xxxxx y.yyyyy z.zzzzz
+X2 x.xxxxx y.yyyyy z.zzzzz

-x.xxxxx y.yyyyy z.zzzzz
+X3 x.xxxxx y.yyyyy z.zzzzz

-x.xxxxx y.yyyyy z.zzzzz
+X4 x.xxxxx y.yyyyy z.zzzzz

-x.xxxxx y.yyyyy z.zzzzz
+X5 x.xxxxx y.yyyyy z.zzzzz

-x.xxxxx y.yyyyy z.zzzzz
+X6 x.xxxxx y.yyyyy z.zzzzz

 ...

-Where N is the total number of (x,y,z) triples, 'a' is a line containing the lattice parameter, and each of the following N lines contain the (x,y,z) triple of coordinates for each crystalline site.
+Where N is the total number of (x,y,z) triples, 'a' is a line containing the lattice parameter, and each of the following N lines contain the (x,y,z) triple of coordinates for each crystalline site, as well as each Xn chemical element label.
 Overlapping sites with the very same (x,y,z) triples have undefined behavior (they are not expected by the program).

 COMPILING THE SOURCE